 Q: The referee has received a link to the application system.
 How much time does he/she have to submit the reference?

 A: The referee has to submit a reference until the application deadline.

 Q: Who has to submit a recommendation letter for me: former university professor or current employer?

 A: Priority is always given to a recommendation letter from your current employer.

 Q: Can I submit a recommendation letter from my previous employer?

 A: As an exception, a recommendation from a previous employer is accepted where the employment relationship has terminated recently (no longer than 3 months).

 Q: I am the chief executive of my organization.
 Who can provide my recommendation letter?

 A: For persons holding the highest positions in their organizations, a recommendation from a partner organization will be sufficient, especially if the said organization is a reputable long-term partner.

-Q: There is possibility to ask for a reference by entering an email address or by uploading it as a scanned document, which is better?
+Q: There is a possibility to ask for a reference by entering an email address or by uploading it as a scanned document, which is better?